Banking & Finance

 Our comparison service features a selection of providers from whom we receive commission.
 This table is ordered according to our commercial arrangements.

-How do Business Savings Accounts Work?
+How Do Business Savings Accounts Work?

 Business Savings Accounts are almost identical to personal savings accounts, except they're specifically tailored to meet the needs of businesses.
 Like personal savings accounts, Business Savings Accounts enable you to earn interest on the money your business deposits into your account.
 This interest rate can be fixed (meaning it stays the same) or variable (meaning it fluctuates) depending on the account type.